Grislow/KnowledgeBase/resources/glossary.md

 &nbsp;
 # E

+## EAFP
+`EAFP` stands for `Easier to Ask Forgiveness than Permission` and is a coding style where we prefer to catch and handle errors then to prevent them in the first place.

 ## ECMAScript
 The core standard of JavaScript.
 Not to be confused with JavaScript which is the actual language built according to the standard.